“The real voyage of discovery consists not in seeking new landscapes, but in having new eyes.”

 Rachel is the founder of Chocolate Films, a leading digital content agency for galleries and museums in the UK and Europe.
 She is a trustee of the National Portrait Gallery and is on the UK Council of the Creative Industries Federation.

-In the December addition of #citizensofLondon we will be joined by London’s resident storyteller, Vanessa Woolf.
-Vanessa tells traditional and non-traditional tales of all kinds, often drawing on the history and folklore of London.
+Vanessa, London’s resident storyteller, tells traditional and non-traditional tales of all kinds, often drawing on the history and folklore of London.
 She has previously told stories at the V&A Museum and Kensington Palace, Royal Botanic Gardens Kew.
 She also regularly hosts public storytelling events in weird and wonderful spaces from woods and cemeteries to derelict buildings and underpasses.

 Hear Vanessa share her insights and experiences in bringing people together through their love for stories and London, find out about her journey into the world of storytelling and discover some of the most mystical places around the city.